 - Dubai College is a British curriculum school catering for academically able students from all communities and staffed predominantly by British trained and experienced teachers.
 The language of instruction is English therefore all students must be fluent in written and spoken English.

-- As we are a highly academic school we operate a selective entry policy whereby all prospective students for Year 7 (and selected students for Year 8-10 if places are available) are asked to sit an assessment in English and Mathematics plus a cognitive ability test.
-Only students who have shown good levels of ability in all 3 aspects of the assessment will be admitted to the school.
+- As we are a highly academic school, we operate a selective entry policy whereby all prospective students for Year 7 (and selected students for Year 8-10 as part of the occasional places scheme, if places are available) are asked to sit an adaptive online cognitive ability assessment.
+Only students who have shown good levels of ability in all aspects of the assessment will be admitted to the school.

-- We ask for previous reports from primary or other schools to help inform our selection process and will look favourably upon students who, in addition to being academically able, excel in the Creative Arts and Sports.
+- We ask for previous reports, including CAT4, GL Progress Tests or other relevant baseline tests from primary or other schools to help inform our selection process.
+We will look favourably upon students who, in addition to being academically able, excel in the Creative Arts and Sports.

 - It is important to note that we look for potential in all prospective students and consider their suitability to the ethos of our school and its student body.
 Therefore, we take into consideration students with an exemplary approach to learning including effort, behaviour and participation.
 We also look for involvement in a range of activities including community service and student leadership.